- Installing the ArcGIS License Manager

 - Upgrading from 10.3-10.6, or 2018.0-2022.0 to ArcGIS License Manager 2022.1 with named user licenses

 - Upgrading License Manager software from 10.5-10.6 or 2018.0-2022.0 to ArcGIS License Manager 2022.1

 - Upgrading older software and licenses to 10.5 or newer (including License Manager 2022.1)

 - Contacting Esri Customer Service

-ArcGIS License Manager 2018.1 uses FlexNet Publisher license management software.
-Details on the version of FLEXnet Publisher used in each version of ArcGIS License Manager can be found in KB Article 13214.
+ArcGIS License Manager 2022.1 uses FlexNet Publisher license management software.
+Details on the version of FlexNet Publisher used in each version of ArcGIS License Manager can be found in Technical Article 13214.
 This version of the license manager will support all product releases listed within the Supported Software Products topic.
-Visit the Existing users page for information on migrating from version 9.x to 2018.1.
+Visit the Existing users page for information on migrating from version 9.x to 2022.1.

-For customers using ArcGIS License Manager to authorize ArcGIS Pro and Premium App named user licenses via a Portal for ArcGIS installation, please refer to the Configure License Manager for use with Portal for ArcGIS topic for details on authorization and configuration.
+For customers using ArcGIS License Manager to authorize ArcGIS Pro and Premium App named user licenses via ArcGIS Enterprise, please refer to the Configure License Manager for use with ArcGIS Enterprise Portal topic for details on authorization and configuration.
 To install the License Manager software, follow the instructions below.